YangGaoUQ/SSDM-MRI/README.md

 (3)After completing the pre-training of the model, you can run distillate.py for distillation

 ## Sampling
-If you want to test with a pre-trained model, still using Real_Data as an example:
+If you want to test with a pre-trained model, still using Real_Data as an example(when calculating PSNR and SSIM, we used threshold processing):

 (1) Download the corresponding pre-trained model here [Google Drive]().
 Create the "checkpoints" folder and put the pre-trained model in it.